AppSignal for PHP configuration options

 Description

-This resource attribute allows you to filter out any request payload data set in the appsignal.request.payload
+This config option allows you to filter out any request payload data set in the appsignal.request.payload span attribute.

 Read more about request query parameter filtering.